$0 Ireland Stamp 4 (Long-Term Residency) Guide — Quick-Start Checklist

 How to Handle a Stamp 4 Application When Your Employer Won't Cooperate

-If you are approaching Stamp 4 eligibility and your employer is delaying or refusing to provide the required confirmation letter, here is the direct answer: your employer cannot block your Stamp 4 application, but they can make it more difficult.
-You have legal rights in this situation.
-You have evidence alternatives that can substitute for or supplement the employer letter in most standard cases.
+If you are approaching Stamp 4 eligibility and your employer is delaying or refusing to provide the required confirmation letter, here is the direct answer: your employer cannot submit or decide your Stamp 4 application, but their missing letter can make the evidence package more difficult.
+You can submit alternative evidence, although there is no guarantee it will replace the employer letter.
 And understanding why some employers are uncooperative helps you take the right steps.

-This page covers the employer non-cooperation problem systematically: what the law requires of your employer, why some employers are slow or resistant, your alternative evidence strategy, and when to escalate.
+This page covers the employer non-cooperation problem systematically: what the ISD evidence list calls for, why some employers are slow or resistant, your alternative evidence strategy, and when to escalate.

 The Stamp 4 application is a personal residency application.
 You are the applicant.
 Your employer is not the applicant and has no legal standing to apply on your behalf — which also means they cannot formally refuse your application or submit anything adverse to your case.

-What your employer is required to provide is a confirmation letter.
-This is not a legal document with legal consequences for your employer.
+For a standard application, the ISD evidence list calls for a confirmation letter.
+This is not a legal document with legal consequences for your employer, and there is no statute that explicitly requires an employer to produce an immigration confirmation letter on demand.
 It is an administrative statement confirming that you work there, in what role, at what salary, from what date.
 Any HR department that has your employment records can produce this in fifteen minutes.

 The required content, per 2026 ISD standards: